Garden Word of the Day

 Like many other viral plant diseases, papaya ringspot looks like infected cucumbers and melons have developed measles.
-A mosaic of scattered dark green or intense yellow spots appears all over the fruit surface.
-Blisters may also be seen.
+A mosaic of scattered dark green or intense yellow spots appears on the fruit surface.
+Blisters may also occur.
 Leaves of infected plants are chlorotic and distorted and may develop shoestringing.
 Stems and petioles may have oily streaks.
 This disease looks a lot like watermelon mosaic.
-In both cases, infected plants should be removed and tossed in the trash.
+In both cases, remove infected plants and toss them in the trash.

 Papaya ringspot lifecycle

 This virus congregates around the mouths of aphids, never actually entering the pest.
 As the carrier aphid feeds on sap, the virus moves from the aphid’s face to the plant’s veins.
 Wouldn’t that make an interesting video?
 The papaya ringspot virus can also travel on seeds and seedlings.

 There is no cure for papaya ringspot, and it is highly contagious.
 Quarantining new plants and investing in certified pest- and disease-free seeds and seedlings are the best ways to prevent the papaya ringspot virus from attacking your garden.